 - Heightened sense of smell: Increased estrogen levels could heighten the sense of smell during pregnancy.
 Researchers at Stanford hypothesized that morning sickness could be associated with this heightened sensitivity in some (4).

 - Metallic taste: The elevated estrogen levels in early pregnancy might cause a strange metallic taste in the mouth.
 It may aggravate symptoms of nausea and vomiting of pregnancy (NVP), leading to aversions to certain types of foods (5).
+The nausea probably results from rapidly rising serum levels of human chorionic gonadotropin

 - Nightmares: You may have strange, frightening, or beautiful dreams that might feel realistic, and you might recall those dreams throughout the day (6).